NVIDIA/deepops/examples/k8s-dask-rapids/README.md

 ### Editing the deployment scripts

-We deploy the RAPIDS/Dask container in one step using `scripts/k8s_deploy_rapids_dask.sh`.
+We'll deploy the RAPIDS/Dask container in one step using the `deploy.sh` script.
 This script builds the image, pushes it to the registry, and deploys the container using Helm.
 To make sure we're pointing to the right registry, we'll need to edit this script and the deployment definition.